Campuses:

 Program in Financial Mathematics, 127 Vincent Hall, 206 Church Street SE, Minneapolis, MN 55455 (612-624-6391; fax: 612-624-6702)

 The graduate minor in Financial Mathematics exposes students to the interdisciplinary field of quantitative finance.
 The courses in the program feature a blend of theory and practice, covering topics in mathematics, statistics, data science, machine learning, and modeling and programming in the context of finance and financial risk management.
 Courses are taught by practitioners, helping students develop skills that are attractive for employment in the broad area of quantitative finance.
 Minor course plans will be tailored for each student’s individual background and goals.
+Courses are offered in the evenings to accommodate working professionals.

 Program Delivery